My name is Sonia Marsh, and I just finished my life-changing adventure, with the Peace Corps in a country called, Lesotho, in southern Africa.

 2015-2016 My Next “Gutsy” Adventure

 I am living a new chapter in my life.
-My 28-year-marriage has ended, my three sons are all in their twenties.
+My 28-year-marriage ended, my three sons are all in their twenties.
 I started my new adventure in 2015, by moving to Greenwich, London, where I passed the Trinity College-TESOL certificate.

 I applied for the Peace Corps, was then rejected, and reapplied the next day.
 I received my invitation to serve as a primary education teacher in Lesotho, southern Africa.
+You can read all about my weekly adventures on my blog posts.

 Sonia Marsh, author of the award-winning Freeways to Flip-Flops: A Family’s year of Gutsy Living on a Tropical Island, and the founder and editor of the My Gutsy Story® Anthology series.